marxin/texi2rst-generated/sphinx/gcc/options-controlling-objective-c-and-objective-c++-dialects.rst

   Warn whenever an Objective-C assignment is being intercepted by the garbage collector.

-.. option:: -Wno-property-assign-default , -Wproperty-assign-default
+.. option:: -Wno-property-assign-default , -Wproperty-assign-default, -Wno-property-assign-default
-.. option:: -Wno-property-assign-default

   .. note::